 At the scene, a broken piece of the plane's light-blue fuselage lay half-submerged in a river on the edge of Tunoshna, a village near the airport, which has the same name.

-Citing an official at the state aviation agency Rosaviatsia, the Interfax news agency reported that the plane had trouble gaining altitude and hit an antenna beyond the runway.
+Citing an official at the state aviation agency Rosaviatsia, Interfax reported that the plane had trouble gaining altitude and hit an antenna beyond the runway.

 The crash was the third in Russia with a toll in the dozens in less than two years .
 In June a Tupolev Tu-134 jet slammed into a roadside while trying to land in fog in the northern Russian city of Petrozavodsk, killing 45 people.